 The festive season is upon us again and for many of us it is a time to let our hair down and party!
 Work festive functions are a wonderful opportunity for team-building and also a chance for employers to thank their employees for all of the hard work they have put in over the year.

 But what happens when you sustain an injury at the work Christmas party?
 Are you able to make a claim?
 In this article we answer this very question.
-We examine worker rights and employer responsibilities at the annual Christmas party and in the event of work Christmas party accidents.
+We examine worker rights and employer responsibilities and duty of care at the annual Christmas party, and work Christmas party accidents.

 Can you make a claim if you were injured at the work Christmas party?

 To be successful in claiming statutory benefits (as different from a common law claim for negligence) from WorkCover Queensland, your injury must be an injury arising out of, or in the course of employment.
-Work Christmas parties are likely to be deemed employer-sponsored events that occur ‘in the course of employment’.
+Work Christmas parties are likely to be deemed employer-sponsored events that occur ‘in the course of employment’, and employers have a responsibility to provide a safe working environment – even at the Christmas party.

 So, depending on the circumstances, you may then be able to make a claim for statutory benefits (such as the cost of medical expenses or lost wages) from WorkCover Qld if you sustain an injury due to a work Christmas party accident, and are unable to work.